flot/flot.github.com/_posts/2012-09-28-looking-to-our-next-release.md

 references, but they're low-priority and only necessary in a few places.

 I apologize to anyone who may have received Github notification spam during this process.
-There were a couple of @mentions in comments that triggered notifications, and watchers of the repository likely received updates for the migrated issues.
-We can't do much about this, and it's a one-time event, so I hope you'll understand.
+There were a couple of @ mentions in comments that triggered notifications, and watchers of the repository likely received updates for the migrated issues.
+We can't do anything about this, and it's a one-time event, so I hope you'll understand.

 The last thing remaining is to finish migration of the current contents of the wiki; that should be complete by this weekend.